thegetty/quire-docs/content/docs-v1/tutorial.md

 ### Try it for Yourself

-1. In the `preface.md` file, delete all the text that falls below the page YAML, starting with “This starter theme…”.
+1. In the `preface.md` file, delete all the text that falls below the page YAML, starting with “Dorothea Lange had an extraordinary life…”.
 2. With your page now empty, aside from the page YAML, copy-and-paste the following text that has been formatted with Markdown:

 ```md